Xunnamius/strongbox-switchcrypt/USECASES.md

 Our goal is to use as little energy as possible (while reasonably preserving filesystem performance) until the energy budget changes or the device dies.

-Benefit: With cipher switching, the filesystem can react dynamically to the system's total energy budget while still aiming for the most performant configuration.
+Benefit: When constantly streaming data, e.g. using DLNA to stream a high resolution video wirelessly to a TV on the same network, the ability to adapt to time-varying data rates and QoS requirements while maintaining confidentiality and integrity guarantees is paramount.
+This can be done by trading off a set of security guarantees with respect to the energy spent crypting each bit.
+With cipher switching, the filesystem can react dynamically to the system's total energy budget while still aiming for the most performant (least latency) configuration.

 ### Issues

 - Total benefit will depend on which swap strategy is used to implement this
+   - Candidate strategies are: forward and aggressive

 - Total benefit is likely workload dependent
     - Read dominant vs write dominant
     - Which nuggets are hit the most during workload I/O
         - Referred to below as **hot nuggets** and **hot flakes**
-    - Et cetera

 - Why not default to the highest/lowest security cipher?

-> Because we're also trying to optimize for high performance/low latency and low
+> Because we are trying to optimize for high performance/low latency at the same
-> energy use
+> time we are optimizing for low energy use.
+These are competing concerns.

 - Are gains eaten by the switching process?

-> Depends on the cipher switching strategy used
+> ~~Depends on the cipher switching strategy used~~ It is workload dependent.
+We

-> The mirrored strategy seems to lend itself well here, but any of the there implemented strategies would work.
+> observe acceptable performance near baseline for workloads that end up with
+> many hot nuggets, especially if they are read-heavy; for workloads that touch
+> a nugget once or twice and then never again we observe a decided performance
+> degradation.

-- How to communicate intent down the stack?
+- How to communicate energy-efficiency intent down the stack?

-> We've decided to use POSIX message queues (IPC) for this.
+> We have decided to use POSIX message queues (IPC) for this.
+See
+> `uc_secure_regions` section above for more details on why we favor this over
+> an implementation that explicitly modifies the low level I/O API.

 ### Tradeoffs